snowdriftcoop/snowdrift/TEXTEDITORS.md

 development tools including error-checking, linting, and type information.
 To install ide-haskell for Atom:

-* Run `stack install ghc-mod hlint stylish-haskell --resolver nightly`
+* Run `stack install ghc-mod hlint stylish-haskell --resolver nightly 2015-12-14`
-    * "--resolver nightly" is only needed until we update our lts resolver to one that includes ghc-mod (the latest 3.7 did not, as of this writing).
+    * "--resolver…" is needed until we update our main resolver to one that includes ghc-mod (likely lts-4 series if we stick to lts).
 * Install the required Atom packages:
   `apm install language-haskell haskell-ghc-mod ide-haskell autocomplete-haskell`
 * Make sure `$HOME/.local/bin` is on the PATH accessible to Atom.